-Michigan Department of Human Services, Mott Community College Dissolve Agreement That Created Michigan Home Based Child Care CouncilContact: Gisgie Davila Gendreau, acting communications director 517-373-7394
+Michigan Department of Health and Human Services, Mott Community College Dissolve Agreement That Created Michigan Home Based Child Care CouncilContact: Gisgie Davila Gendreau, acting communications director 517-373-7394

 March 1, 2011